writetome51/open-array-item-getter-remover/README.md

 It represents an array item.
 ```
 byTest(testFunction: (currentValue, currentIndex?, array?) => boolean): IValueIndexPair[]
-    // removes and returns any item that passes test.
+    // removes and returns any item that passes testFunction.

 byType(
     type: 'object' | 'array' | 'number' | 'string' | 'boolean' | 'function' | 'undefined'
 ): IValueIndexPair[]
-    // removes and returns any item of the passed `type`.
+    // removes and returns any item of the passed type.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .